Benderx/scriptinglanguage/README.md

 # scriptinglanguage

-A basic scripting language created in C++ that appears in a terminal that can save functions and variables the user creates, and then execute commands
+A very basic scripting language created in C++ that appears in a terminal.
+You can save functions and variables, and then execute commands.
+Evaluates expressions with parenthesis through recursion, and the rest through postfix notation.
+Stores variables in a binary tree for quick indexing.
-Run/ edit driver to utiliza any prebuilt scripts you wish to enter.
+Run/edit driver to utilize any prebuilt scripts you wish to enter.

-Made by Andrew Duerig